On the automorphism group of non-necessarily normal affine toric varieties: Preliminaries

 The submonoid $\{0\}$ is a face of the affine monoid $S$ if and only if $X_S$ is not isomorphic to $Y\times \GM$.
-In the case of a normal toric variety $X_\sigma$ this condition is also equivalent to $\sigma\subset N_\QQ$ having dimension $\rank N$.
-In this case, we say that $\sigma$ is a full-dimensional cone.
+In the case of a normal affine toric variety $X_\sigma$ this condition is also equivalent to $\sigma\subset N_\QQ$ having dimension $\rank N$.
+In this case, we say that $\sigma$ is a full-dimensional cone meaning that the dimension of $\sigma$ equals the rank of $N$.
+On the other hand, the cone $\sigma^\vee$ is always full-dimensional by construction.
+This translate into $\sigma$ being a strongly convex cone meaning that $\{0\}$ is a face of $\sigma$.